Leading Co-Design in Complex Systems

 We highly recommend registering early to avoid missing out.

-To provide a great learning experience, participant numbers are capped at 22.
+To provide a great learning experience, participant numbers are capped at 15 for in-person sessions and 22 for online sessions.

 Access and payment options